 The 1-Diagnosis Shortcut: PCC EHR tries to help you link diagnoses, when it can.
 If a visit only has one diagnosis, it will place the appropriate letter in the field for all procedures.

 Optional: Save and Close the Encounter Form Without Making it Ready For Billing

 Do you need to go back to the chart note and update something?
 Click “Save + Exit” to return to the chart note without releasing the procedures and diagnoses for billing.
 You can reopen the Bill window when you are ready to make the encounter ready for billing.

 Make Ready for Billing

-Click “Make Ready for Billing” to change the status of the encounter.
+Click “Make Ready for Billing” to save your adjustments and update the status of the encounter.
 Your billers will then be able to post the charges.